jwadec/Canvas/InstructureCon2021/README.md

 - Optionally upload an icon
 - Optionally set a background color
 - Update the description
-- Update the host to your Instructure subaccount
+- Update the host to your Instructure URL (canvas.instructure.com)
 - Select Security to move to the next part of the setup
 - Keep Authentication Type as OAuth 2.0 and Identify provider as Generic OAuth 2
 - Provide the Client ID and Client Secret from the Canvas Developer Key steps above